 • Bachelor of Arts/Bachelor of Science degree in any field

 • 5 years' professional work experience

 • Degree in education, social work, youth or health-related field preferred

 Required Language Skills

-During pre-service training, you will live with a local family who will share Botswana culture and traditions, teach you how to manage village life and practice speaking Setswana with you.
-During your service, you will live in accommodation identified by your organization and approved by Peace Corps.
+During Pre-Service Training, you will live with a local family who will share Botswana culture and traditions, teach you how to manage village life and practice speaking Setswana with you.
+During your service, you will live in accommodations identified by your host school and approved by Peace Corps.
 You will have a modest dwelling that may be on a family compound.
 Volunteers in rural towns may have electricity and running water, while this may not be available in rural villages.
 You will be matched to your site based on your knowledge, skills and experience.
 You must be prepared to accept the living conditions at site, as you will be living under the same conditions as the people with and for whom you work.
 Some sites are isolated with the closest shopping up to 2 hours away.

-While Botswana is generally tolerant, values and mores concerning sexual orientation and gender identity are more conservative than in the US.
-Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
-Staff and currently serving Volunteers will address this topic during pre-service training, and identify support mechanisms for incoming trainees.
-It is not a crime to identify as non-heterosexual in Botswana and the decision to serve openly is left to each individual Volunteer.
+While Botswana is generally tolerant, values and morals concerning sexual orientation and gender identity are more conservative than in the US.
+Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host country.
+It is not a crime to identify as non-heterosexual in Botswana and the decision to disclose and to whom is left to each individual Volunteer.
 Many LGBTQ Volunteers have served successfully in Botswana.
+Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming Trainees.